Don't Wait For Me

 Steve Jobs and Steve Wozniak form the Apple Computer Company on 1st April.

-Howard Hughes, the billionaire recluse, dies on 5th April.
+Howard Hughes, the billionaire recluse, dies on Monday, 5th April, aged 70.

-At the Old Bailey on 9th April the president of the Young Liberals, Peter Hain, is acquitted of stealing £490 from a branch of Barclays Bank.
+On Friday, 9th April the president of the Young Liberals, Peter Hain, is acquitted at the Old Bailey of stealing £490 from a branch of Barclays Bank.
+He had been wrongly identified by a bank clerk and three schoolboys.

 |